Testwell CTC++

 - Execution Time Listing shows the

-cumulative and average execution times of functions.
+(longest) execution times of functions.
+In timing instrumentation

 - XML report contains the information